ARD No Longer Counts as a Prior DUI Offense in PA

 Questions about ARD and DUI Charges?
 Czekaj Law LLC Can Help

 No matter what, don’t wait.
-This is a fast-changing area of law, and your rights and freedom could be on the line.
+This is a rapidly evolving area of law, and your rights and freedoms could be at risk.

 Contact Czekaj Law LLC today to speak with an experienced DUI defense attorney.
 We’ll review your case, explain your options, and help you take full advantage of the protections now available under the Shifflett decision.